nknowlton/161251/outline.md

 Week 11

 29: Multicollinearity (DONE as ioslides)
-30: Weighted regression (INITIAL DONE)
+30: Weighted regression (DONE as ioslides)

 11A:
 11B: